-An in-depth investigation of an online charter in California found the schools are controlled by a for-profit firm that handles almost every aspect of the school's operations, including curriculum, personnel, and marketing.
-The company compensation can amount to as much as 75% of the school's public funding.12
+An in-depth investigation of an online charter in California found the schools are controlled by a forprofit firm that handles almost every aspect of the school's operations, including curriculum, personnel, and marketing.
+The company compensation can amount to as much as 75% of the school's public funding.

 A nationwide review of hundreds of news stories and dozens of state audits found an overwhelming number of negative accounts about online charter schools.
 One Colorado online charter had a 19% graduation rate.
 An Ohio online charter inflated student attendance by nearly 500%.
-A Pennsylvania online charter founder siphoned off \$8 million in public money, including \$300,000 to buy his own airplane.
-And a Hawaii online charter founder hired her nephew as the athletic director - for a school with no sports teams.13 who enroll in these schools tend to fall even further behind from their peers.
-Higher-performing students fare better but still do worse than they would have done if they had not enrolled in an online charter.14
+A Pennsylvania online charter founder siphoned off \$8 million in public money, including \$300,000, to buy his own airplane.
+And a Hawaii online charter founder hired her nephew as the athletic director - for a school with no sports teams.

+Another study of Ohio online charters found that students with low test scores who enroll in these schools tend to fall even further behind their peers.
+Higher-performing students fare better but still do worse than they would have done if they had not enrolled in an online charter.